 Test and refine

 Continuously test your mobile site on various devices and browsers to identify any issues or areas for improvement.
-Use tools like Google’s Mobile-Friendly Test and Lighthouse to evaluate your site’s performance and make necessary adjustments.

 By following these steps, you’ll create a mobile-first website that delivers an exceptional user experience, improving engagement, conversions, and customer retention.